-As of May 1, 2016, the Company had repurchased \$135.7 million in shares of our common stock under the program since inception and the current remaining authorization under our stock repurchase program is \$62.7 million.
-Under our stock repurchase program, the Company may repurchase our common stock at any time or from time to time, without prior notice, subject to market conditions and other considerations.
-The Company's repurchases may be made through 10b5-1 plans, open market purchases, privately negotiated transactions, block purchases or other transactions.
+As of October 30, 2016, the Company had repurchased \$136.2 million in shares of its common stock under the program since inception and the current remaining authorization under the program is \$62.2 million.
+Under the program, the Company may repurchase its common stock at any time or from time to time, without prior notice, subject to market conditions and other considerations.
+The Company's repurchases may be made through Rule 10b5-1 or other trading plans, open market purchases, privately negotiated transactions, block purchases or other transactions.
 The Company intends to fund repurchases under the program from cash on hand.
-The Company has no obligation to repurchase any shares under the stock repurchase program and may suspend or discontinue it at any time.
+The Company has no obligation to repurchase any shares under the program and may suspend or discontinue it at any time.

-Note 16: Divestiture
+Note 16: Divestitures

 In the first quarter of fiscal year 2016, the Company completed its divestiture of its defense and microwave communications infrastructure business to Jariet Technologies, Inc. ("Jariet") in exchange for an equity interest in that company.
-For the three months ended April 26, 2015, the defense and microwave communications infrastructure business accounted for \$4.1 million in net revenue and non-recurring engineering reimbursements.
-This business was part of the Sierra Monolithics, Inc. acquisition completed in December 2009.
+For the three months ended October 25, 2015, the defense and microwave communications infrastructure business accounted for \$0.2 million in net revenue and non-recurring engineering ("NRE") reimbursements.
+For the nine months ended October 25, 2015, the defense and microwave communications infrastructure business accounted for \$4.3 million in net revenue and NRE reimbursements.
+This business was part of the Sierra Monolithics, Inc. acquisition completed by the Company in December 2009.

-Under the terms of the transaction, the Company contributed assets, including inventory and equipment with a net book value of \$0.6 million in exchange for an equity interest in the form of preferred stock, representing an approximately 21% voting interest in Jariet.
+Under the terms of the transaction with Jariet, the Company contributed assets, including inventory and equipment with a net book value of \$0.6 million in exchange for an equity interest in the form of preferred stock, representing an approximately 21% voting interest in Jariet.
 Due to the anticipated continuing cash flows from its investment in Jariet, the Company did not account for the divestiture as a discontinued operation.
-In addition to the contribution of assets, certain contracts have been novated with future performance responsibilities being transferred to Jariet.
+In addition to the contribution of assets, certain contracts were novated with future performance responsibilities being transferred to Jariet.
 The investment in Jariet was written off in the third quarter of fiscal year 2016.